-With Halloween less than a week away; if you haven’t already, it’s time to visit a farm to pick your perfect pumpkin and join in some festive fall fun.
+With fall just a few week away, it’s time to visit a farm to pick your perfect pumpkin and join in some festive fall fun.
 Located right off of 301 in Upper Marlboro, Maryland is Montpelier Farms.
 An amazing farm that offers festive fall fun right here in Southern Maryland.
+This article will offer a sneak peek look into the farm so that you can plan out your next trip to Montpelier.
+Since we’ve been going for a few years now you will see pictures from past and present years.

-This was our first visit to Montpelier Farms and I have to say I was feeling silly for not discovering it sooner.
-There was so much for my little pumpkins to see and do!
-It was exciting to find a place where we could have hours of wholesome fun at an affordable price.
+There is so much for little pumpkins to see and do!
+It’s great to have a place where you can spend hours of wholesome fun at an affordable price.
 General admission is only $12 per person and children 2 and under are free.
+There are even season passes available!
 Admission includes: 7-Acre corn maze, Jack and the cornstalk maze, hay ride, animals, cow belly moon bounce, pedal karts, hay & play, corn crib, pallet maze, corn tepee, kids playground area, farm football lounge, Spookley movie screening, piggy pile up and a public bonfire.

 Montpelier Farms also sells tickets for additional activities.
 Tickets cost $1 per ticket or you can buy discounted packs: $10 for 11 tickets, $20 for 23 tickets, $40 for 48 tickets or $80 for 100 tickets).
-The following activities are available for tickets: Giant Pumpkin Pad (3 tickets), Duck Racing (3 tickets), Pumpkin Chuckin’ (3 tickets), Paint a Pumpkin (5 tickets) Gem Stone Mining (6 tickets) and Scarecrow Workshop (8 tickets).
+The following activities are available for tickets: Giant Pumpkin Pad (3 tickets), Pumpkin Chuckin’ (3 tickets), Paint a Pumpkin (5 tickets) Gem Stone Mining (6 tickets) and Scarecrow Workshop (8 tickets).
+Ducky’s for the Duck racing can be purchased for $2 each and animal feed can be bought for $1 per bag in the shop.

 We started our adventure at the top of the hill.
 The first activity we came to was Duck Racing.
 I was surprised that the boys got to race three times and keep their ducky they raced with.
 They were thrilled to take home a prize.
 We also splurged on the mining activity.
 It was pretty nifty to sift through the dirt to find gems.